HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/mobile.md

 | Medium range:10-100m                     | Medium range 10m (up to 100m)         |
 | Battary lifetime: years                  | Battery lifetime: days                |

+Bluetooth 比 ZigBee 网络小，需求资源多，长加入时间，复杂设计，稍高带宽，相同range， 更少电力时间

+#### other:

+9.1.6 Multiplexing

+\1.
+Idea
+• Multiple channels share one medium with minimal interference

+\2.
+Multiplexing in 4 dimensions

+• Space
+• Frequency
+• Time
+• Code

+\3.
+Guard spaces
+• Reduce risk of interference between channels

+\4.
+Space Division Multiplexing

+(a) SDM
+• Communication using a single channel
+• Space channels physically apart to avoid interference

+(b) Cellular network
+• Reuse frequencies if certain distance between the base stations

+• How often can we reuse frequencies?• Graph colouring problem

+37

+\5.
+Frequency Division Multiplexing(a) FDM

+• Division of spectrum into smaller non-overlapping frequency bands with guard spacesbetween to avoid overlapping

+• Channels gets band of the spectrum for the whole time(b) Advantages

+• No dynamic coordination required

+• Can be used for analog networks(c) Disadvantages

+• Waste of bandwidth if traffic distributed unevenly• Guard spaces

+\6.
+Time Division Multiplexing

+(a) TDM
+i.
+A channel gets the whole spectrum for a short time

+ii.
+All channels use same frequency at different timesiii.
+Co-channel interference: overlap of transmissions

+(b) Advantage
+• High throughput for many channels

+(c) Disadvantage
+• Precise clock synchronisation

+\7.
+Combining FDM & TDM

+(a) FDM/TDM
+• Each channel gets a certain frequency band for a certain amount of time
+• More efficient use of resources

+(b) Advantage
+• Higher data rates compared to CDM
+• More robust against interference and tapping

+(c) Disadvantage
+• Precise clock synchronisation

+\8.
+Code Division Multiplexing

+(a) CDM
+• Each channel has a unique code (chipping sequence)

+• All channels use the same frequency
+• Each code must be sufficiently distinct for appropriate guard spaces
+• Uses spread spectrum technology

+(b) Advantages
+• No coordination and synchronisation required
+• Bandwidth efficient

+(c) Disadvantage
+• Lower user data rates